 Top hydration packs for women

 Maybe you’re looking for something light to get you through quick hikes in your area.
 Or perhaps you’re road tripping through several national parks and you’ll be hiking hundreds of miles.
 Either way, one of the best hydration packs for hiking is essential.

 CamelBak Classic hydration pack

 Recommended by Antoine and Marielle from Offbeat EscapadesThe CamelBak Classic is one of the best hydration packs for hiking.
 Many people also consider it the best hydration pack for mountain biking.
 While it’s not specifically a women’s hiking backpack, it’s nice and light with a very low profile.

 True to its name, the CamelBak Classic has a clean, minimalist look featuring a simple and sleek design.
 It’s also one of the most affordable hydration packs out there with a 2.5-liter (85-ounce) liquid capacity.

-Considered the OG of minimalist packs, the CamelBak Classic is ideal for both hiking and biking due to how lightweight it is, almost feeling like it’s a second skin.
-If you’re someone counting how much weight you’re carrying on your back, the CamelBak Classic is an excellent choice to look into.
+Considered the OG of minimalist packs, the CamelBak Classic is ideal for both hiking and biking due to its light weight, almost feeling like a second skin.
+If you count how much weight you carry on your back, the CamelBak Classic is an excellent choice.